zuzannadawid/zuzannadawid/README.md

 ### Hi there 👋

 # 💫 About Me:
-📊Junior Data Analyst<br>👩‍🎓🔄 Big Data<br>👩‍🎓✅ Quantitative methods in economics
+📊Data Analyst<br>👩‍🎓🔄 Big Data<br>👩‍🎓✅ Quantitative methods in economics

 ## 🌐 Socials: